-Each pupil with an identified special educational need will have their own Pupil Passport/ One Page Profile which identifies their strengths, things they find difficult and how they like to be supported.
+Each pupil with an identified special educational need will usually have either:

+• A Pupil Passport/ One Page Profile which identifies their strengths, things they find difficult and how they like to be supported.
 Pupils will be supported to create this where needed.
-Where individual targets are set, Learning Plans will be written in co-production: pupils, parents and relevant school staff.